ccp4/EDdocs/docs/planning/meetings.md

 - Compute path length map for each atoms
 - account for inelastic scattering through loss of intensity
 - Focus on region of interest [ROI](/misc/Time_complexity_estimates_ED_sim.docx)

+## 07/04/2020
+- structure prediction
+- material database : choose spacegroup and minimize energy
+- minimize energies optimisation based on crystal structure : nb parameters ?
+- ambiguity solving of powder XD using crystal prediction when indexing too hard
+- 2 level optimization ? electrostatic density prediction
+- fragment approach : 1 order of magnitude cheaper
+- in silico design : Landscape mapping to identifying porous material and likely to obtain in the lab
+- Crystal growth